 The Quadram Institute is part of the Norwich Research Park, which is home to four world-leading research institutes (Quadram Institute Bioscience, the John Innes Centre, the Earlham Institute and The Sainsbury Laboratory), the internationally renowned University of East Anglia, plus a major teaching hospital with clinical research facilities, and around 80 science and IT based businesses.

 The Quadram Institute benefits from being located on the edge of Norwich, combining a pleasant location set in 230 hectares of parkland with proximity to Norwich, a vibrant university city that mixes the past and the future to make an inspiring place to live and work.
+We would recommend visiting the Work in Norwich website to get a real flavour of what the city and surrounding areas have to offer.

 New cycleways and regular bus services connect the Norwich Research Park with the city centre.
 Norwich’s medieval city centre is home to the Norwich University of the Arts.
 As a university city and regional capital, Norwich enjoys good transport links to London and Cambridge by road and rail, and internationally via Norwich International Airport, where a short hour flight to Amsterdam Airport Schiphol links Norwich to over 150 world cities across every continent.